Handling an IRS Notice: Expert Recommendations for Your Business

 While it can seem like the IRS is targeting you when they send you a notice, generally speaking, there’s usually a valid reason.
 It’s an opportunity to correct an issue, provide additional information, or take note of an important change so you can file future tax returns accurately and on time.

-Typically, the IRS contacts a business under these circumstances:
+Common reasons the IRS contacts a business include:

 • A math error or missing tax information